canjs/can-stache-bindings/docs/two-way.md

 @function can-stache-bindings.twoWay {\(two-way\)}
 @parent can-stache-bindings.syntaxes 3

-@description Two-way bind a value in the [can-component::viewModel viewModel] or the element to the parent scope.
+@description Two-way bind a value in the [can-component::ViewModel ViewModel] or the element to the parent scope.

 @signature `{(child-prop)}="key"`

-  Two-way binds `childProp` in the  [can-component::viewModel viewModel] to [can-stache.key] in the parent [can-view-scope scope].
+  Two-way binds `childProp` in the  [can-component::ViewModel ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
 If `childProp` is updated `key` will be updated and vice-versa.